sanvikaushik/ran-interference-agent/README.md

  ran-interference-agent

-A small lab for simulating RAN interference scenarios, diagnosing them with a rule/DTW-based agent, and visualizing mitigations.
+A lab for simulating RAN interference scenarios, diagnosing them with a rule/DTW-based agent, and visualizing mitigations.

 ## Quickstart
 1. Install dependencies (use a virtualenv if you prefer):